ESG Data(Governance)

 1. No compensation as a director is paid to those who concurrently serve as a Director and Executive Officer.

-2. Three Directors serve concurrently as Directors and Executive Officers of major consolidated subsidiaries, but they have not been paid compensation as Directors of Japan Post Holdings for the period that they belonged to a major consolidated subsidiary and only executed business of a major consolidated subsidiary.
-The total amount of compensation received by those three Directors from major consolidated subsidiaries is ¥117 million.
+2. four Directors serve concurrently as Directors and Executive Officers of major consolidated subsidiaries, but they have not been paid compensation as Directors of Japan Post Holdings for the period that they belonged to a major consolidated subsidiary and only executed business of a major consolidated subsidiary.
+The total amount of compensation received by those four Directors from major consolidated subsidiaries is ¥117 million.

-3. 26 Executive Officers serve concurrently as Directors or Executive Officers of major consolidated subsidiaries, five of whom have not been paid as Executive Officers of Japan Post Holdings for the period in which they belonged to a major consolidated subsidiary and executed business of a major consolidated subsidiary.
+3. 25 Executive Officers serve concurrently as Directors or Executive Officers of major consolidated subsidiaries, six of whom have not been paid as Executive Officers of Japan Post Holdings for the period in which they belonged to a major consolidated subsidiary and executed business of a major consolidated subsidiary.

-The total amount of compensation received by those five Directors from major consolidated subsidiaries is ¥154 million.
+The total amount of compensation received by those six Directors from major consolidated subsidiaries is ¥130 million.

 4. Performance-based stock compensation shows the amount recorded as expenses in the current fiscal year.
 In principle, at the end of each fiscal year, the Company books the amount expected to be incurred in the relevant fiscal year as an expense as a reserve, and reverses the relevant reserve at the time of retirement (when benefits are paid), etc.